 Click Link To Scroll To Topic

 There are alternatives for settling small estates instead of the traditional Probate process.
-Wayne PA Payments to Family and Funeral Directors is one of them.
+Philadelphia PA Payments to Family and Funeral Directors is one of them.

 The profession of law, in general, and the focus of Estate Law, in particular, is a constant balancing act between science and art.
 Our true hallmark as professionals is when our knowledge of the intricacies of the science is solid enough to lend itself easily to the art of the various situations with which we are presented.

 Most of the time, our estates do – and rightfully should – follow the traditional, time-tested route of the Probate and Estate Administration process.
 Although this line of thinking is in no way wrong, it may be short sighted in certain circumstances where the formal procedures may be neither desired nor required.